mattmaliaros/BlindTop75/README.md

 I will aim to solve a total of 2 problems per day (Morning and Night).

 Edit: Need to be more consistent with solving at least 2 per day.
+4/20/21

+Edit: Edited comments for clarity.
+4/22/21